bb12346/bb12346.github.io/content/publication/2023ICCV/index.md

 ---
-title: 'Enhancing Visibility in Nighttime Haze Images Using Guided APSF and Gradient Adaptive Convolution'
+title: 'DyGait: Exploiting Dynamic Representations for High-performance Gait Recognition'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Ming Wang
-- Yeying Jin
+- Xianda Guo
 - Beibei Lin
+- Tian Yang
-- Wending Yan
+- Zheng Zhu
-- Yuan Yuan
+- Lincheng Li
-- Wei Ye
+- Shunli Zhang
-- Robby Tan
+- Xin Yu

 # Author notes (optional)